Sensitivities to secret neutrino interaction at FASER$\nu$: Abstract

 \section{Abstract}

-We study the effects of the coupling of neutrinos with a new light neutral gauge boson, $Z^\prime$, with a mass of less than 40 MeV.
+We study the impact of the coupling of neutrinos with a new light neutral gauge boson, $Z^\prime$, with a mass of less than 500 {\rm MeV} in FASER$\nu$ experiment.
 Scenarios in which a light gauge boson is coupled to neutrinos are motivated within numerous contexts which are designed to explain various anomalies in particle physics and cosmology.
-This interaction can lead to a new decay mode for charged mesons to a light lepton plus neutrino and $Z^\prime$, ($M\to l\nu Z^\prime$), and decay of $Z^\prime$ to the pair of neutrino and anti-neutrino, ($Z^\prime \to \nu\bar{\nu}$), subsequently.
-FASER$\nu$ experiment which is a proposed emulsion detector designed to detect collider neutrinos for the first time.
-The FASER$\nu$ emulsion detector will provide the possibility to detect $\nu_\tau$ and to measure their energies.
-Using this ability of FASER$\nu$ emulsion detector, we study the potential of the proposed FASER$\nu$ experiment and the upgrade version of this experiment FASER2$\nu$, to constrain the coupling of neutrino with the light gauge boson.
+This interaction leads to a new decay mode for charged mesons to a light lepton plus neutrino and $Z^{\prime}$, ($\pi^+(K^+)\to e^+ \nu Z^\prime$) followed by the subsequent decay of $Z^\prime$ into the pair of neutrino and anti-neutrino, ($Z^\prime \to \nu\bar{\nu}$).
+FASER$\nu$, the Forward Search Experiment at the LHC, has the potential to detect collider neutrinos for the first time.
+In particular, the FASER$\nu$ emulsion detector will provide the opportunity to detect $\tau$-neutrinos and to measure their energies.
+Using this ability of FASER$\nu$ emulsion detector, we investigate the potential of FASER$\nu$ experiment and the proposed upgraded version of this experiment, FASER2$\nu$, to constrain the coupling of a neutrino with the light gauge boson.